periscuelo/test-blockchain/README.md

 - nextchain.txt
 - nextnonce.txt

-You can use Thunder Client to Test API.
-Just use the files on thunder folder to import and test the endpoint.
+You can use Thunder Client VSCode Extension to Test API.
+Just use the files on thunder folder to import and test
+the endpoint.

 ## Commands
  - npm run dev